 Plant your bulbs with the pointy end up and the flat end down.
 And make sure the hole is twice as deep as the size of the bulb.
 Back fill with soil and water well.

 Once planted, all daffodil varieties are maintenance free and will naturalize year after year.
-Deer won’t touch them (due to the above-mentioned toxic properties.)
+Deer won’t touch them (due to some toxic properties.)
 Just make sure to respect your bulb’s requirements.
 They’ll flower best in full sun, but will tolerate part shade.
 And in my experience, they do fine in deciduous woodlands.

 While there are many theories on when to remove the leaves, I ascribe to the one that advocates leaving the leaves on for about 6 weeks after blooms until they yellow.
-This allows the plant to absorb energy from sunlight which it redirects back down into the bulb to feed next year’s flowers.
+This allows the plant to absorb energy from sunlight, which it redirects back down into the bulb to feed next year’s flowers.